 I added information about both of my former wives to the site; several people following me on Facebook and MySpace wanted to know about them (especially Scouters who knew either or both of them).
 Jess Krall has her recipe and travel information as part of her personal website

-The migration of content is complete; by the end of 2014 you should see a separation of content previously found on the "temporary" Tree and content I had to remove from America Online (AOL) because they discontinued their free webpages.
+The migration of content is complete.
 Information concerning my availability to deliver speeches and present workshop topics has returned along with a link to my calendar.
 And to help out those following me via social media, my blog has truly become more interactive with the ability to "follow me" as I go place to place.
 So now you can follow me on Facebook, Twitter, MySpace (yeah MySpace) and LinkedIn!

 Welcome to my website!